SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.6.3-beta.2

+- Fixed the issue that text copy tool may use offhand items.

 ### 1.6.3-beta.1

 - Optimized operation of carrying items on both hands: when using Growth Tool, Carrying Tool, Tp Tool and Color Tool, any items on offhand (including blocks) will not be used.